goldin2008/Note/bq.md

 7. Tell me about a time when you had a task to complete with a tight deadline.
+`proudest achievement`

 8. How do you resolve situations with difficult clients?
+`Learn end-to-end pipeline/take multiple roles` as MLE to solve DS issues.
+Difficult clients are part of any business, particularly fields such as customer service and sales.
+Clients can place unrealistic demands, refuse to listen and even become rude, but it’s important to remain professional no matter what.
+Being able to resolve situations with difficult clients is an important skill in itself that indicates professionalism, grace and patience.
+For me, the first step in dealing with a difficult client is getting on the same page.
+When things don’t go a person’s way, they often assume you’re malicious and become defensive.
+Of course, this isn’t the case, and my first priority is proving this.
+Once I reassure a difficult client that their success is also in my best interest, it always becomes easier to resolve their problem.

 9. Tell me about a time when you experienced conflict at work.
 How did you overcome it?
+`failure`

 10. What’s one thing you’ve done in your professional history that you wish you would have handled differently?
+`failure`

 11. As a leader, how do you motivate those who follow you?
+`Learn end-to-end pipeline/take multiple roles` allocate tasks to proper individuals
+Those in leadership positions need to be able to motivate their subordinates.
+Good morale is one of the keys to maximizing the quality of work, as well as quantity.
+By learning how a person motivates their team members, you’ll gain a look into their interpersonal skills, maturity and knack for management.
+I believe that when you set people up to succeed while doing work they’re good at, they motivate themselves.
+I get to know my team members as individuals, make use of their unique skills and show my appreciation and awareness for the contributions they make.

 12. Tell me about a time when you were under a lot of stress.
 How did you handle this pressure?
+`failure` or `proudest achievement`

-13. Please share a time when you set a goal for yourself and achieved it. https://eugeneyan.com/writing/end-to-end-data-science/
+13. Please share a time when you set a goal for yourself and achieved it.
+`proudest achievement`
+https://eugeneyan.com/writing/end-to-end-data-science/
 - being end-to-end
 I found this worrying.
 It’s difficult to be effective when the data science process (problem framing, data engineering, ML, deployment/maintenance) is split across different people.
 It leads to coordination overhead, diffusion of responsibility, and lack of a big picture view.